Nexus-Mods/NexusMods.MnemonicDB/docs/IndexFormat.md

 only need to look up the value in the index.
 In practice, loading datoms is extremely fast, and the overhead of scanning the historical indexes is low, but it is a consideration when designing an application.

+### Making changes to the schema

+New attributes can be added to the database at any time, and the database will automatically start indexing them.
+In addition, old attributes need not remain in the C# codebase, MneumonicDB will simply skip over them when loading values.
+So as much as possible, try to make additive changes to the schema, and avoid changing attributes.
+Attributes are named after the classes by convention, but this is not a requirement, and the database will work just fine if you change the class name of an attribute, as long as the attribute's unique ID remains the same.
+Thus deprecated attributes can be moved to a `Deprecated` namespace, and left to sit.

+### Migrations

+Migrations are not yet implemented, but the idea is fairly simple, a new database is created, and the TxLog of the source is replayed into the target with some sort of transformation process happening on the way.
+This is a future feature, and planned to be implemented soon.